rritaz/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in [Statistics](https://statistics.northwestern.edu/) at Northwestern University and a member of the [Statistics for Evidence-Based Policy and Practice (STEPP) Center](https://sites.northwestern.edu/steppcenter/about/) based at the Institute for Policy Research at Northwestern.
+I am a postdoctoral scholar in the Department of Statistics at the University of Washington, collaborating with Tyler McCormick.
+My current work focuses on developing a framework for policy decisions based on predictions from statistical and machine learning models.

-My research focuses on the development and use of meta-analysis methods for evidence-based policy and practice in education, medicine and the social sciences.
-I also seek to understand problems in the formulation of effect sizes and effect size estimators in randomized experiments and quasi-experiments when adjusting for covariates.
+I received my PhD in [Statistics](https://statistics.northwestern.edu/) from Northwestern University and was a member of the  [Statistics for Evidence-Based Policy and Practice (STEPP) Center](https://sites.northwestern.edu/steppcenter/about/) based at the Institute for Policy Research at Northwestern.
+My research focused on the development and use of meta-analysis methods for evidence-based policy and practice in education, medicine and the social sciences.
+I also sought to understand problems in the formulation of effect sizes and effect size estimators in randomized experiments and quasi-experiments when adjusting for covariates.